 Lower Highlands (LoHi)

 Connected to downtown by three pedestrian bridges, Lower Highlands (LoHi) has become Denver's "go-to" dining neighborhood with an excellent selection of popular eateries and breweries.
 Linger is housed in an old mortuary and was selected by Travel + Leisure for having one of "America's coolest rooftop bars."
 Sister restaurant Root Down has a menu dedicated to locally sourced foods, while Amato's Ale House has 45 local beers on tap, outdoor fireplaces and a great city view.

 The walls of popular Denver Beer Company literally "roll up" (it was once an auto repair shop) and the outdoor beer garden has picnic tables and food trucks.
 Nearby, Prost Brewing has copper kettles from Germany and a delicious selection of sausages.

-Colt & Gray, Old Major and Duo are local neighborhood favorites, while My Brother's Bar is a Denver institution, once frequented by beat generation legends Jack Kerouac and Neal Cassidy.
+Duo is another local neighborhood favorite, while My Brother's Bar is a Denver institution, once frequented by beat generation legends Jack Kerouac and Neal Cassidy.